Tim55667757/PriceGenerator/README.md

                         Option: relative deviation for trend detection, 0.005 mean ±0.005 by default.
 'NO trend' if (1st_close - last_close) / 1st_close <= trend-deviation.
+  --zigzag ZIGZAG       Option: relative deviation to detection points of
+                        ZigZag indicator, 0.03 by default.
   --sep SEP             Option: separator in csv-file, if None then auto-
                         detecting enable.
   --debug-level DEBUG_LEVEL